OpenGridForum/ogf-dokuwiki-archive/README.md

 -   [Archived GridForge project pages content](https://archive.ogf.org/forge.ogf.org/sf/sfmain/do/home.html) (2003 - 2013)

-    This served as the primary content manager for individual projects and their associated community and working groups from early in the formation of the Grid Forum through its transition to the Global Grid Forum and eventually the Open Grid Forum.
+    The GridForge site served as the primary content manager for individual projects and their associated community and working groups from early in the formation of the Grid Forum through its transition to the Global Grid Forum and eventually the Open Grid Forum.
     It supported repositories for ongoing products of these groups as well as action trackers, meeting notes pages, comments, and other day-to-day content.
-    It was replaced in 2013 with the newr Redmine content manager mentioned above, after a short overlap period.
+    It was replaced in 2013 with the newer Redmine content manager mentioned above, after a short overlap period.

 Except where otherwise noted, content on this archive is licensed under the following license: [CC Attribution-Share Alike 4.0